Skip to content

 How categories relate to templates

-Check templates can be linked to a specific category.
-When a template is linked to a category:
+Check templates can be linked to a parent category or a specific subcategory.
+When a template is linked to a parent category:

 • Scheduled checks are generated automatically for matching assets